What is Supp?

 How do I use Supp?

-The Supp mobile iOS application available on Android, iPhones and iPads.
+The Supp mobile application is available on Android, iPhones and iPads.
 Being mobile-only upholds the convenience and speed of your experience on Supp.
 Refer to our Community Guidelines for a deeper understanding of how things work.

 Anyone!
 All applications to join the community are welcome and will be carefully considered.
 Applications are processed on a rolling basis.
 The main assessment criteria is based on demand for specific skills and location.
 This is to maintain a healthy shift-to-worker ratio for the benefit of all existing users.
 For most roles our screening process favours people with prior hospitality experience.